How to Paint Vinyl Cladding Like a Pro

 Frequently Asked Questions

-With proper preparation and high-quality paint, a painted vinyl cladding surface can last 5–10 years before needing a refresh.
+With proper prep and materials, painted vinyl cladding can last 5–10 years before it needs a refresh, especially if you use UV-resistant paints and apply them under optimal conditions.

 See more Frequently Asked Questions